Soc 80: Social Problems

 There will be a midterm and a final essay examination.
 Each exam will be worth approximately 30% of the course grade.
-For these essay exams, study guidelines and study questions will be provided at least a week in advance.
+For these essay exams, study guidelines and study questions will be provided at least a week in advance on the course listserv.

 Course Project & Proposal:

 There are various options for your course project.
 Any project chosen must be preceded by a brief (and approved) project proposal, clearly and concisely explaining (1) what you plan to do, (2) how it relates to social problems, and (3) why you are choosing this particular project.
 If you want to switch topics or options, you need to submit a new proposal and get it approved.

 If you engage in a group project, each student’s contribution should exceed the minimum requirements, each student’s contribution should be at least equivalent to those of other options, and each student should delineate in writing their specific contributions to the group project.

 Typed project proposals are due no later than the fifth week of the course (see course schedule below), though earlier is welcome.
 The course project is worth approximately 30% of the course grade.

 This is the preferred option.
 Students may engage in a minimum of two hours per week for a minimum of ten weeks this semester toward a service learning project (also known as experiential learning or community-based learning) related to one or more social problems of the student’s choosing (10 weeks x 2 hours/week = 20 hours/semester) doing not-for-profit work.